 Printing out the notes instead of reading them on your computer is also an option.
 If you think you'll need to highlight important points, it's probably a good idea!

-AP Psychology Study Strategies
+3 Essential AP Psychology Study Strategies

 To succeed in AP Psychology, you must have excellent recall of a large library of terms.
 Some of these are constants of human behavior that you didn't know had official names, and others are more obscure terms for the biological components of psychological responses.

-Quizzing yourself with flashcards is the best way to ensure that you're prepared.
-I'd recommend Quizlet as a starting point (after you read through the notes and refresh your memory) because it offers many sets of online flashcards that you can use for practice.
+Quizzing yourself with flashcards is the best way to ensure you're prepared.
+I'd recommend Quizlet as a starting point (after you read through the notes and refresh your memory) because it offers many sets of online flashcards you can use for practice.

-Tip #2: Relate Psych Concepts to Everyday Life
+#2: Relate Psych Concepts to Everyday Life

 As you read the notes, try to think of personal examples that relate to what you're learning.
-Besides helping you memorize the material, this can give you some interesting insight into why you've made certain decisions in your life (or why other people you know may have made certain decisions).
+Besides helping you memorize the material, doing this can give you some interesting insight into why you've made certain decisions in your life (or why other people you know might have made certain decisions).

-Tip #3: Give Yourself Regular Checkups
+#3: Give Yourself Regular Checkups

 With an aggressive treatment plan, you can hope to recover from your ignorance.